img

 Description

-The Complainant alleged non-payment of his/her due service benefits (5 years) and earned leave encashment, after s/he resigned from employment at the factory with 2 months' notice.
-The Complainant’s proposed remedy was to be immediately paid his/her due service benefits and earned leave encashment.
+The Complainant alleged non-payment of due separation from employment entitlements after s/he was terminated from employment at the factory without notice or explanation.
+The Complainant’s proposed remedy was for the Factory Management to immediately pay his/her due separation from employment entitlements.

 Outcome